vsukhor/cytoskeleton-analyser/README.md

 pip install git+git://github.com/vsukhor/cytoskeleton-analyser
 ```

+## Getting Started

+A more complete introduction, use examples and API are available in the [documentation](https://cytoskeleton-analyser.readthedocs.io/en/latest/index.html).`

 ## License
 **cytoskeleton-analyser** is available under the terms of the BSD 3 Clause license.
 See LICENSE.txt for more information.